 Must-see Christopher Columbus sites in Spain

 The Caravel Dock Museum was built in 1992 to celebrate the 5th Centenary of the Discovery of America.
-The museum offers reproductions of La Niña, La Pinta and La Santa María (the three ships used by Christopher Columbus in his first transatlantic voyage in 1492).
+The museum offers reproductions of La Niña, La Pinta, and La Santa María (the three ships used by Christopher Columbus in his first transatlantic voyage of 1492).

 Also read: The Most Colorful Villages in Spain